ivanhawkes/blog/content/post/switching-to-cryengine-5-3-new-entity-system.md

 * Startup/GameStartup.h
 * Startup/GameStartup.cpp

-Those files contained startup, initialisation, and gameplay code.
+Those files contained start-up, initialisation, and game-play code.
 Large amounts of it was boilerplate, and plenty was full of esoteric junk required to get a DLL loaded and handling Windows messages.
 All that is gone now, replaced by the much shorter and cleaner code in GamePlugin.cpp and GamePlugin.h.

 My code is pretty much just a copy of that code with some GUIDs and names changed, with one exception.
 I want to be able to make a static call on my **CChrysalisCorePlugin** to get at key features that are expected to be available at all times e.g. **cvars**.
 My first instinct was to define them as a struct internal to the **CChrysalisCorePlugin** and then have a member function return a reference to that struct.
 I had that all coded and was finally ready to test the project when something weird happened with the camera.
 It was spinning at some insane speed as I moved the mouse and was locked either pointing straight up or straight down.
 A little debugging revealed my code to query for the plugin was returning a pointer that was correctly cast, but was not actually pointing at an instance of the plugin - it was pointing at another plugin in a different DLL.
 You can imagine how totally safe it is to access what is essentially a random piece of memory.
 The cvar values were junk random data and goodness knows what would happen if I was writing to it.
 Actually the debugger refused to even show the values on most runs.

 Lucky Filip was on hand to answer some questions and offer some test options - one of which worked.
 The end result was I split the game features off into an interface, and the plugin features into a different class with a pointer to an instance of that interface.
 Then I applied a little band-aid to the declaration of the CChrysalisCorePlugin class - adding an extra line of code that shouldn't have been needed.
 It declares an interface for the class, which I would have expected to be done by the earlier calls to **CRYINTERFACE_BEGIN** and **CRYGENERATE_SINGLETONCLASS**.
 Adding **CRYINTERFACE_DECLARE (CChrysalisCorePlugin, 0x6CCC03C51C214ADA, 0x9F25AE9F5C644F68)** worked in giving it an interface that could be queried using the PluginManager.
-Whether this is a bug, omission or oversight, it should be fixed in an upcoming version or at least it's use clarrified.
+Whether this is a bug, omission or oversight, it should be fixed in an upcoming version or at least it's use clarified.

 **ChrysalisCore.h** and **ChrysalisCore.cpp** are very straight-forward so I won't cover them.